 Buzurna Juzurna has since 2016 struggled for the preservation and diffusion of heirloom seeds and farming knowledge on organic agriculture in Middle-East and particularly in Lebanon.
 It strengths project of ecological farming in refugee camps in Beqaa and in social centers in Beirut suburb and south Lebanon.

-The organization and its team is managing the seed- pedagogical garden of Taanayel (Deir Taanayel) with its seed-house and founded in May 2017 its own school-farm in Saadnayel Beqaa.
-On its 2 hectares it grows vegetables, trees and aromatic plants, as well as sheeps and goats, in order to experiment agro-ecological farming practices in the specific climate of middle east, as well as produces seeds, seedlings, vegetables, processed-food and natural preparation for organic agriculture (bio- pesticides, bio-stimulants, fertilizers, etc).
-The farming school activities are implemented since July 2017 with vocacional trainings and introductions for adults to organic farming knowledges.
+The organization and its team manages the seed- pedagogical garden of Taanayel (Deir Taanayel) with its seed-house, and founded its own school-farm in Saadnayel Beqaa in May 2017.
+On its two hectars, it grows vegetables, trees and aromatic plants, as well as sheep and goats, in order to experiment with agro-ecological farming practices in the specific climate in the Middle East.
+Additionally, it produces seeds, seedlings, vegetables, processed food, and undertakes natural preparation for organic agriculture (bio- pesticides, bio-stimulants, fertilizers, etc).
+The farming school activities have been implemented implemented since July 2017, with vocational training and introductions for adults on organic farming knowledge.

 JIBAL is a Lebanese not-for-profit association that champions environmental and social justice principles.
 We envision a society centered on principles of reciprocity, recognition, and equitable redistribution.

-Action Aid Arab Region was started in the mid-1990s with core interventions in Jordan, Lebanon, Egypt and Tunisia.
-It is part of Action Aid International, and has since 1st January 2017 been managed by the Global secretariat from the Asia Regional office.
+Action Aid Arab Region was established in the mid-1990s with core interventions in Jordan, Lebanon, Egypt, and Tunisia.
+It is part of Action Aid International, and has since the 1st January of 2017 been managed by the Global secretariat from the Asia Regional office.

-Action Aid Arab Regions vision is a just and equitable Arab region in which every person enjoys the right to a life of dignity, freedom from poverty and all forms of oppression.
-The mission is to achieve social justice, gender equality, and poverty eradication by working with women and young people living in poverty and exclusion, their communities, people’s organisations, social movements and supporters.
-The humanitarian programs in Lebanon is focusing on the Syrian crisis (protracted crisis), working with hosting and hosted communities since 2013, and conducted through activities in community centers in Baalbek and Jib Jineen in the Bekaa Valley between Lebanon and Syria.
+Action Aid Arab Region’s vision is a just and equitable Arab region in which every person can enjoy the right to a life of dignity, freedom from poverty and all types of oppression.
+The mission is to achieve social justice, gender equality, and poverty eradication by working with women and young people living in poverty and social exclusion, their communities, people’s organizations, social movements, and supporters.
+The humanitarian programs in Lebanon focuses on the Syrian crisis (protracted crisis), working with hosting and hosted communities since 2013, and conducted through activities in community centers in Baalbek and Jib Jineen in the Bekaa Valley between Lebanon and Syria.

 Malaak’s mission is in educating “Syrian refugees displaced in Lebanon,” by creating a space that is healthy and happy.
 Malaak is dedicated to ending illiteracy in the camps through education, and innovative programs designed to empower families to achieve self-sufficiency.
 By filling these GAPS, we hope for a more promising future.

-is an educational concept developed to give Danish children a good understanding of where food is coming from.
-Children aged 9 to 12 spend 8 school days in their local school yard from April to October.
+Is an educational concept developed to give Danish children a nuanced understanding of their food sources.
+Children aged 9 to 12 spend eight school days in their local school yard from April to October.
 Here, they learn about the natural cycle, photosynthesis, edible gardens, cooking and healthy eating.

 Haver til Maver supports Zaher in it’s organizational work in Denmark as well as outreach and knowledge sharing.